Does Letting Your Car Run Charge The Battery?

 • Regularly charging your battery with a battery charger can help prolong its lifespan.

-Read More: How To Open Car If Battery Is Dead?
+Read More: How Long To Run Car After Dead Battery?

 In conclusion, it is not recommended to let your car run with the sole purpose of charging the battery.
 While the alternator does charge the battery while the engine is running, it may take longer than you think to fully charge a dead battery.
 Additionally, leaving your car running for too long can cause damage to the engine and waste fuel.
 It is best to charge your battery regularly with a battery charger to prolong its lifespan and avoid any potential problems in the future.